webelcomau/Webel_PrimeFaces_test_p50445_dataTable_fviewParam/README.md

 ------

-### How to configure alternative Mojarra (JSF implementation) and PrimeFaces JAR libraries for comparitive tests
+### How to configure alternative Mojarra (JSF implementation) and PrimeFaces JAR libraries for comparative tests

 Often to investigate an issue one needs to experiment with different library versions and compare test runs.
 This is quite easily done with this mini NetBeans web app.
 By default this web app will use the Mojarra bundled with your web app server (Glassfish as bundled with NetBeans, or Payara if you installed it extra), and a recent PrimeFaces community edittion version is included as a JAR under the `./lib` folder.